microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 ![DMF Driver](./Images/DmfDriver.png)

-*Note: The Modules listed above are a subset of the all the available Modules.
+*Note: The Modules listed above are a subset of all available Modules.
 Any Client Driver can use any number of Modules.
 Currently, about 50 Modules are available.
-Also, it is easy (and encouraged) for programmers to write new Modules.*
+Programmers are encouraged to write new Modules.*

 ### Differences